Alabama Court Records

 - Appear in the court on the designated day and stand for the hearing to obtain your verdict from the judge.
 This may be based on the case you present, so prepare accordingly.
 The arresting officer may also be present to testify on the traffic violation.

-Irrespective of the outcome of the hearing, it is advisable to regularly check your driving record to ensure it accurately reflects your driving status.
+Irrespective of the hearing's outcome, it is advisable to regularly check your driving record to ensure it accurately reflects your driving status.

 How Do I Find Alabama Traffic Court Records?